Gastar Is Doing All The Right Things To De-Risk

 But like many small capitalization exploration and development ("E&") oil and gas companies, Gastar refused to go down without a fight.
 As I noted in my late 2015 article, the downside volatility across the capital structure had little justification in terms of the firm's operations or financial standing:

-(NYSEMKT:GST) is a relatively stable small capitalization oil and gas company with competent management, good acreage, a strong production track record, and a relatively sturdy financial position.
+(GST) is a relatively stable small capitalization oil and gas company with competent management, good acreage, a strong production track record, and a relatively sturdy financial position.
 You'd never guess that was the case given its preferred shares GST-A (GST-PA on Yahoo!
 Finance) moved from $17 to $8.01 per share in a matter of weeks while oil actually increased from the low $40's toward $50/bbl WTI.

 At the time, the preferred shares GST-A and GST-B (note: GST-PA on Yahoo!
-Finance) trading all over the place, literally moving up and down 50% in a matter of weeks, while the debt had begun its slow march up from the high 40s.
+Finance) were trading all over the place, literally moving up and down 50% in a matter of weeks, while the debt had begun its slow march up from the high 40s.
 While the STACK play's economics back then were less certain than today, I was cautiously optimistic given my petroleum engineering background and the analysis I'd performed on well results.

-Firms such as Chaparral Energy (bankrupt as of earlier this year), Devon Energy Corp (NYSE:DVN), Marathon Oil (NYSE:MRO), Newfield Exploration Co.
-(NYSE:NFX), Continental Resources, Inc. (NYSE:CLR), Cimarex Energy Co (NYSE:XEC), and Chesapeake Energy Corporation (NYSE:CHK) were all building and proving out positions adjacent to Gastar's acreage to various degrees.
+Firms such as Chaparral Energy (bankrupt as of earlier this year), Devon Energy Corp.
+(NYSE:DVN), Marathon Oil (NYSE:MRO), Newfield Exploration Co.
+(NYSE:NFX), Continental Resources, Inc. (NYSE:CLR), Cimarex Energy Co.
+(NYSE:XEC), and Chesapeake Energy Corporation (NYSE:CHK) were all building and proving out positions adjacent to Gastar's acreage to various degrees.

 I was confident that the STACK's economics would grind toward those of the Permian Basin and Eagle Ford Shale.
-It's relatively low leverage and improving acreage position, coupled with favorable drilling results meant GST had a good chance of making it through the downturn.
+Its relatively low leverage and improving acreage position, coupled with favorable drilling results meant GST had a good chance of making it through the downturn.
 The company agreed, and unlike the vast majority of its peers, turned up the volume on its STACK drilling activities as noted in my October 2016 article:

 GST is not backing down in the face of low prices.
 As an investor in any part of the capital structure, we know GST needs to continue drilling, and do so profitably, to pay distributions or increase the value of its common equity.
 It increased its expenditures for 2016 for drilling in the STACK up to $23.5 million from its initial allocation of only $5.5 million.